Gopher (protocol): Other clients

 OverbiteWX includes support for accessing Gopher servers not on port 70 using a whitelist and for CSO/ph queries.
 OverbiteFF always uses port 70.

 For Chromium and Google Chrome, Burrow is available.
 It redirects gopher:// URLs to a proxy.
 In the past an Overbite proxy-based extension for these browsers was available but is no longer maintained and does not work with the current (>23) releases.

 For Konqueror, Kio gopher is available.

-The bandwidth-sparing simple interface of Gopher can be a good match for mobile phones and personal digital assistants (PDAs), The early 2010s saw a renewed interest in native Gopher clients for popular smartphones.
+As the bandwidth-sparing simple interface of Gopher can be a good match for mobile phones and personal digital assistants (PDAs), the early 2010s saw a renewed interest in native Gopher clients for popular smartphones.

 Gopher popularity was at its height at a time when there were still many equally competing computer architectures and operating systems.
-As a result, there are several Gopher clients available for Acorn RISC OS, AmigaOS, Atari MiNT, CMS, DOS, classic Mac OS, MVS, NeXT, OS/2 Warp, most UNIX-like operating systems, VMS, Windows 3.x, and Windows 9x.
+As a result, there are several Gopher clients available for Acorn RISC OS, AmigaOS, Atari MiNT, Conversational Monitor System (CMS), DOS, classic Mac OS, MVS, NeXT, OS/2 Warp, most Unix-like operating systems, VMS, Windows 3.x, and Windows 9x.
 GopherVR was a client designed for 3D visualization, and there is even a Gopher client in MOO.
-The majority of these clients are hard-coded to work on TCP port 70.
+Most such clients are hard-coded to work on Transmission Control Protocol (TCP) port 70.